aphalo/learnrbook-pkg/README.md

 ## Purpose

-Package ‘learnrbook’ contains data in R objects and in foreign files used as examples in the book ***Learn R: As a Language*** by Pedro J.
-Aphalo, New York: Chapman and Hall/CRC, 2020, ISBN 9780367182533 (pbk);
+Package ‘learnrbook’ contains data in R objects and in foreign files, the R scripts used in examples and R code from all code chunks from the book ***Learn R: As a Language*** by Pedro J. Aphalo, New York: Chapman and Hall/CRC, 2020, ISBN 9780367182533 (pbk); ISBN 9780367182557 (hbk);
-ISBN 9780367182557 (hbk); ISBN 9780429060342 (ebk); DOI [10.1201/9780429060342](https://doi.org/10.1201/9780429060342).
+ISBN 9780429060342 (ebk); DOI [10.1201/9780429060342](https://doi.org/10.1201/9780429060342).

 This package also exports as character vectors the names of the packages